guigolab/biogenome-portal/README.md

 ### Genome Browser

-The app provides a genome browser (JBrowse2: https://jbrowse.org/jb2/ ) to visualize genomic annotations related to an imported assembly.
+The app provides a genome browser (JBrowse2: https://jbrowse.org/jb2/ ) to visualize genomic annotations related to an imported chromosome-level assembly.

-The genome browser data requires the links to the following files:

-  Genome:
-    genome.fa.gz
-    genome.fa.gz.fai
-    genome.fa.gz.gzi
-    chromosome_aliases.txt -_> this field is mandatory if the gff file uses a different chromosome nomenclature

-To generate the files above follow this steps:

-    bgzip -i genome.fa

-    samtools faidx genome.fa.gz

   Annotation (the gff must be sorted):
     genes.gff.gz